 Want to know more about which finger and hand to wear your wedding, engagement or promise ring?
 Read on.

-A bride and groom typically exchange rings during their wedding ceremony, placing the ring on each other's wedding ring finger—the fourth finger of the left hand—after saying their vows.
+Couples typically exchange rings during their wedding ceremony, placing the ring on each other's wedding ring finger—the fourth finger of the left hand—after saying their vows.
 As for determining what hand does the wedding ring goes on, the choice is really up to you.
 Traditions are nice, but etiquette rules have softened through the years.

 There are no rules on which metal your wedding rings must be made of, or whether or not they should match.
 You can opt for simple bands or more elaborate ones with stones or designs.
 Some couples choose to have their wedding date or a romantic phrase inscribed in their bands.

 Still, diamonds aren't a requirement for an engagement ring.
 They can have other gemstones, or whatever else suits your sense of style.
-For example, Duchess of Cambridge Kate Middleton has a blue sapphire, Carrie Underwood has a canary yellow diamond and Jessica Simpson has a red ruby engagement ring.
+For example, Duchess of Cambridge Kate Middleton has a blue sapphire engagement ring, Carrie Underwood has a canary yellow diamond and Jessica Simpson has a red ruby engagement ring.
 Emerald engagement rings and black diamond engagement rings are other trendy alternatives to the classic bauble.
 Pearl engagement rings and moonstone engagement rings are other non-diamond engagement rings to consider.

 Which Finger Do You Wear Your Wedding Ring On?

 If you're planning your wedding and looking down at that sparkler, you're probably wondering how you'll wear your engagement ring on your wedding day.
 The first thing to note is that married people typically wear their wedding bands closer to their hearts—in other words, below the engagement ring.